jaredhm/gilded_rose/README.md

  - StackOverflow, to troubleshoot a medley of problems.
 Documenting them all here would be overkill, as much of the documentation for various idioms used is embedded within the code
  - The project spec, of course

-# Third party tools/frameworks used:
+# Third party tools/frameworks used
 I kept dependencies to a minimum, I think.
 All that's needed is:
  - express - provides a nice, easy way to create a node API fast